 The free upgrade to Windows 10 expired 29th July 2016, but if you are still running an older operating system, don't worry - we can upgrade your system, so you too can reap the advantages of Windows 10 at a very competitive price.

 As we purchase licences in bulk we are able to carry out upgrades at a greatly reduced price.
-We can upgrade Windows 7 and Windows 8 machines for £40.
-Older operating systems such as Windows Vista and Windows XP require a full re-install (as well as new licence keys) so these upgrades are more expensive (normally £60 depending upon the number of applications and the amount of data that needs to be restored).
+We can upgrade Windows 7 and Windows 8 machines for £50.
+Older operating systems such as Windows Vista and Windows XP require a full re-install (as well as new licence keys) so these upgrades are more expensive (normally £75 depending upon the number of applications and the amount of data that needs to be restored).
+Both of these prices include licence fees so you have a genuine, fully activated copy of Windows 10.
 We will always fully back-up your system before an upgrade takes place, and if there are any problems running Windows 10 on your machine (e.g. unsupported hardware or incompatible programs) we can revert back to your original operating system and will only charge you £10.

 Windows 7, Windows 8 and Windows 8.1 can all be upgraded to Windows 10.